On the equality of periods of Kontsevich-Zagier: A reformulation of the Kontsevich-Zagier period conjecture

 Our idea is to take advantage of the geometric representation obtained in the semi-canonical reduction theorem in order to formulate a related geometric problem in terms of volumes of compact semi-algebraic sets.
-It is worth noticing that the rules appearing in the Kontsevich-Zagier conjecture do not respect the representation of periods as volumes.\\
+Also, we set a class of allowed operations respecting representation of periods as volumes of compact semi-algebraic sets.\\

 Let $\Ccal\saq^d$ be the collection of compact $d$-dimensional semi-algebraic sets in $\RR^d$, containing the empty set and closed under finite unions.
-Define:
+We define:

 We study the different relations in $\Ccal\saq$ which are possible to obtain with the geometric operations described as follows.
 Let $(\Kcal_0(\Ccal\saq), +)$ be the free abelian group generated by the classes $[K]$, with $K\in\Ccal\saq$, modulo the relations: \begin{itemize} \item {(\bf Semi-algebraic scissors congruences)} If $K,K'\in\Ccal\saq^d$ such that $\codim(K\cap K')\geq1$, then